stellar-deprecated/docs/other/things-to-build.md

 You can also contribute to the [federation server](https://github.com/stellar/federation/) maintained by Stellar Development Foundation.

 # Lumens to any email address
 Allow anyone to send lumens from their Stellar client to any email address.
 They would simply enter in something like `<emailaddress>*domain.com` and then they are able to send it lumens.
-If the reciepient doesn't have a stellar account already one will be created for them and they will get an email alerting them that they have lumens.
+If the recipient doesn't have a stellar account already one will be created for them and they will get an email alerting them that they have lumens.

 This would be a service hosted at `domain.com` that does the following:
 - Runs a federation server.